trozware/ZoneMount/ReadMe.md

 ### Version History

+- v 2.0.2: Set default modifiers to Shift for flight mode and Alt for ground mounts.
 - v 2.0.1: Added option to choose modifier to summon a ground mount.
 - v 2.0.0: Updated for 11.0.7.
 Added option to choose modifiers keys for steady flight/skyriding toggle.
 Added option to turn off choosing non-zone mounts if you only have one for the zone.
 - v 1.8.3: Updated for 11.0.5.